 - Request recycling bins for your holiday event here at Vanderbilt: - For events held on Vanderbilt's campus, include a request for recycling on your work order to Plant Operations.
-If you don't have a work order for your party, you can contact Vanderbilt's recycling coordinator at 615-34EARTH or recycle@vanderbilt.edu. - If you are not serviced by Plant Operations, you could specify within your catering contract that the caterer provide recycling containers and remove the recycling when they leave. - Provide separate containers for recycling aluminum/tin and plastic. - Place recycling containers next to trash bins for easy access. - Announce to guests what and where to recycle.
+If you don't have a work order for your party, you can contact Vanderbilt's recycling coordinator at 615-34EARTH or recycle@vanderbilt.edu. - If you are not serviced by Plant Operations, you can specify within your catering contract that the caterer provide recycling containers and remove the recycling when they leave.

-- Kids love to recycle so put them in charge of collecting recyclables at family events. - Visit www.nashville.gov/recycle or your local community's website to find locations where you can take recyclables.
+- Provide separate containers for recycling aluminum/tin and plastic. - Place recycling containers next to trash bins for easy access. - Announce to guests what and where to recycle. - Kids love to recycle so put them in charge of collecting recyclables at family events. - Click here or visit your local community's website to find locations where you can take recyclables. - When hosting a party, lower the thermostat.
+More people in an area means more body warmth.